 Keeping information moving

-For the first time Australia and Indonesia will guarantee the free flow of 'data' or 'information' across borders for service suppliers and investors as part of their business activities.
+For the first time Australia and Indonesia agreed rules to support the free flow of 'data' or 'information' across borders for service suppliers and investors as part of their business activities.
 Data flows are a vital component of digital trade for all kinds of businesses, such as hotels that rely on international online reservation systems or small businesses that sell their products through global e-commerce platforms.
 These forward-looking commitments help position Australian and Indonesian digital businesses to benefit from the extensive opportunities presented by digital trade.

-Australia and Indonesia have also guaranteed they will not introduce new laws and regulations that require data to be stored locally within a country.
+Australia and Indonesia also agreed to not introduce new laws and regulations that require data to be stored locally within a country.
 Having the ability to choose where data is stored – including on the cloud – allows businesses to make efficient and cost effective decisions.
-Under IA CEPA, Indonesia will not be able to make more restrictive its existing laws on local storage of data and any liberalisation will be automatically captured, benefitting Australian traders.
+Under IA CEPA, Indonesia will not be able to make its existing laws on local storage of data more restrictive and any liberalisation will be automatically captured, benefitting Australian traders.

-Australia's open and robust regulatory framework, including the Privacy Act and e-health record system (My Health Records Act 2012), will not be affected by these commitments in IA-CEPA.
+These commitments do not prevent the Parties from implementing measures to protect security interests or achieve other public policy outcomes, so Australia's open and robust regulatory framework, including the Privacy Act and e-health record system (My Health Records Act 2012), are not affected.

 Creating confidence for software exporters

 Australian and Indonesian software suppliers will not be required to hand over valuable source code as a condition for the import, sale, distribution or use of software.
 These commitments promote confidence for software developers, including tech start-ups for whom proprietary source code can be the foundation of their business.
 In making these commitments, Australia and Indonesia have retained the ability to require modification of software to ensure it complies with laws and regulations, such as for video game ratings.

 Electronic Trade facilitation